Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Nonlocal NJL model at high densities

-This allows us to approximate $\epsilon_{\bf k}^a/\epsilon_{j\bf k}^a\simeq1$ in Eqs. (\ref{XXI}) - (\ref{XXII}).
+This allows us to approximate $\epsilon_{\bf k}^a/\epsilon_{j\bf k}^a\simeq1$ in Eqs. (\ref{XXI}) - (\ref{XXII}), while the subdominant order $\mathcal{O}(\Delta^2)$ correction can be neglected.
 Furthermore, the single particle distribution function of quarks can be decomposed as $f_{j\bf k}^+=1-\theta(|{\bf k}|-k_F)$, where the first and the second terms represent the dominant contribution and the leading order corrections to the momentum integrals.
 Using this decomposition and performing the summation over the quark-antiquark states we obtain the leading terms of the scalar and vector fields

 where an obvious relation $d_{\rm sing}+d_{\rm oct}=d$ was used.
 Note, in the expression for $\sigma_\infty$ the quark Fermi momentum was replaced by the corresponding chemical potential since the quark effective mass and vector field can be safely neglected compared to $\mu$.
 Eq. (\ref{XXVIII}) demonstrates that within the nonlocal NJL model the momentum dependent effective quark mass at high densities converges to the current one, since the scalar field vanishes at this regime.
 At the same time, it follows from Eq. (\ref{XXIX}) that the vector field saturates to a finite value.